 In Canada, the large tanker companies are Trimac, Seaboard Harmac, Gorski Bulk, Jade and TD Smith.

-Tanker Truck Driving Jobs – Rate of Pay
+Tanker Truck Driving Jobs – Better Than Average Rate of Pay

 Because of the special skill set required by the truck driver, the specialized trailers required, the dangers of handling and delivering the product, tanker trucking companies command a high price from their customers.